OgeHub/gql_api/README.md

 # GrapQL API

 **Introduction**: This is my first GraphQL API.
-It contains basic Auth functionalities(signup and login), get a user details query and get all users query.
+It contains basic Auth functionalities (signup and login), get a user details query, and get all users query.

 ## To test locally:
 1. Clone this repository